sblauth/cashocs/docs/source/demos/optimal_control/doc_multiple_variables.rst

 Problem Formulation
 -------------------

-In this demo we show how CASHOCS can be used to treat multiple state equations as constraint.
+In this demo we show how cashocs can be used to treat multiple state equations as constraint.
 Additionally, this also highlights how the case of multiple controls can be treated.
 As model example, we consider the following problem